Republic of Moldova

 Without prejudice to more general statutory provisions, local authorities shall be able to determine their own internal administrative structures in order to adapt them to local needs and ensure effective management.

-As a rule, Moldovan local authorities have the power to determine their own internal administrative structures, with due respect to statutory provisions and limitations.
-This is usually done through decisions of the local council, on the basis of a proposal from the mayor.
+In the Republic of Moldova, local authorities have the power to determine their own internal administrative structures, within the framework set by Law No. 436/2003 of 06.11.2003, which establishes a framework statute.
+According to the Law, “Based on this Framework Statute, the village (communal), town (municipal) council shall develop and approve the statute of the respective administrative-territorial unit”.
+This is done on the basis of a proposal from the mayor.
 The mayor, as the executive head, also has moderate powers to introduce changes and adaptations in the executive apparatus of the local authority.

 Article 6.2